ESGI-Tibiscus/Unsecure/README.md

 ## Installation

-To install the project run the command bellow :
+To install the project run the command below :

 ```
 make install